project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/keycloak_realm_configuration.md

 ## Access Keycloak

 Once the Sunbird services are set up, lets access the keycloak by following these steps:

-Assuming that you have set up sunbird on **sunbird.example.com**.

-- You can open Keycloak administration panel simply by navigating to https://sunbird.example.com/auth/admin.
+- For accessing Keycloak administration panel, you need to set right the URL address by changing the default URL to configured URL address.
+- This is an example of default URL :      **https://ab009.effgg.com/auth/admin**

-- Since you might have configured your URL address with some desired text, you need to replace the default URL address text with your configured URL text to access the Keycloak.
+- Since you might have configured your URL address with some desired text, you need to replace the default URL address text with your   configured URL text.

-Here is what you need to do :

-This is an example of default URL :      https://ab009.effgg.com/auth/admin

-Change it to your configured URL.
+- After replacing with the example configured URL text,

-This is an example your configured URL : https://xxxxxx.yyyyyy.com/auth/admin
+- This is an example your configured URL : **https://xxxxxx.yyyyyy.com/auth/admin**

 Where xxxxx and yyyy represent the characters of your configured URL text.

 **Note:** The characters "xxxx"and "yyyy" are just used as an example text herein.

+Assuming that you have set up sunbird on **sunbird.example.com**.

+- You can open Keycloak administration panel simply by navigating to **https://sunbird.example.com/auth/admin.**

 ## Setting the Admin password